-Never cheat - always play by the rules. • Never shout at or argue with a game's official, with their Coach, their team mates or opponents and should never use violence. • Never use unfair or Bullying tactics to gain advantage or isolate other players. • Never spread rumours. • Never tell lies about adults or other young people. • Never play or train if they feel unwell or are injured. • Never use unacceptable language or racial and/or sectarian references to an opponent, a fellow player or official by words, deeds or gesture. •
+- Cheat always play by the rules. - Shout at or argue with a game's official, with their coach, their team mates or opponents and should never use violence. - Use unfair or bullying tactics to gain advantage or isolate other players. - Spread rumours. - Tell lies about adults or other young people. - Play or train if they feel unwell or are injured. - Use unacceptable language or racial and/or sectarian references.